zixianwang2022/Megatron-LM/docs/quick_start.md

 **STEP 5 - Load and Save Distributed Checkpoint** Megatron core uses distributed checkpoint for loading and saving model.
 This gives you the flexiblity to convert model from one model parallel setting to another when you load a model (i.e A model trained with Tensor Parallel Size 2, can now be loaded as Tensor Model Parallel Sie 4 etc.)

+*NOTE: Make sure you have zarr and tensorstore pip package installed as shown in the environment setup*

 ```
 from megatron.core import dist_checkpointing